xzmzm/TortoiseGit-AI/README.md

 ## Installation

 1.  **Download the Executable**:

     - Go to the [**Releases**](https://github.com/your-username/TortoiseGitAI/releases) page.
-    - Download the latest `TortoiseGitAI-net472-vX.X.X.exe` file.
-It's a single, self-contained executable.
+    - You will find two versions available for download:
+      - `TortoiseGitAI-net472-vX.X.X.exe`: **(Recommended)** This is a single, self-contained executable built for .NET Framework 4.7.2.
+It should run on any modern Windows 10/11 system without needing to install anything extra.
+      - `TortoiseGitAI-net9.0-windows-vX.X.X.zip`: This version uses the latest .NET 9.0.
+It requires the [.NET 9.0 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet/9.0) to be installed on your machine.

+2.  **A Note on Windows SmartScreen**:

+    When you first run the downloaded executable, Windows Defender SmartScreen might show a warning.
+This can happen with new applications that haven't built a reputation yet.
+The releases are code-signed to ensure their integrity.

+    **It is safe to run.** To proceed, click **"More info"** and then **"Run anyway"**.

 2.  **Place it Somewhere Convenient**:
-    - Move the downloaded `.exe` file to a permanent location on your computer (e.g., `C:\Tools\`).
+    - For the `net472` version, move the downloaded `.exe` file to a permanent location on your computer (e.g., `C:\Tools\`).
+    - For the `net9.0` version, unzip the archive and move the contents to a permanent location.

 ## Configuration